bannus/async-ricochet-robots/doc/user-flows.md

    - View previous round history (if any)
    - See total players who have participated

-3. **Configure Round**
-   - Select round duration (dropdown or custom input)
-   - Options: 1 hour, 6 hours, 12 hours, 24 hours, 48 hours, custom
-   - Default: Game's default duration
+3. **Set Round Deadline**
+   - Date/time picker for round deadline
+   - Default: 24 hours from now, rounded to nearest hour
+   - Shows preview: "Round will end: Friday, Oct 20, 5:00 PM"
+   - Can adjust to any future date/time

 4. **Click "Start Round"**
-   - Confirmation: "Start Round #X with Y hour duration?"
+   - Confirmation: "Start Round #X ending at [date/time]?"
    - Click "Confirm"

 5. **Round Starts**